-10. Don’t force them to accept it

-If your parents don’t react well to your relationship, don’t feel bad or get mad at them.
+If your parents don’t respond well to your relationship, don’t feel bad or get mad at them.
 You need to give them time to accept it.
 You need to understand that they don’t know your girlfriend like you do and letting someone else into their lives is a big step.
 Don’t force them to accept the relationship.
 Instead, arrange occasions for your girlfriend to meet your parents and get them to know her better.
 Once they know her, all their fears about the relationship will slowly start to diminish.

 If you’ve told your parents about the relationship and are planning for her to meet them, make sure that you prep her well.
 You don’t want to unwillingly create a bad impression of her.
 Make sure she knows all about your parents and is prepared for what is to come.
 If your parents are against the relationship, don’t act out.

-## Now